Notebooks

 Reflections circa 2016

 I first learned about neural networks as an undergraduate in the early 1990s, when, judging by the press, Geoff Hinton and his students were going to take over the world.
 (In "Introduction to Cognitive Science" at Berkeley, we trained a three-layer perceptron to classify fictional characters as "Sharks" or "Jets" using back-propagation; I had no idea what those labels meant because I'd never seen West Side Story.)
-I then lived through neural nets virtually disappearing from the proceedings of Neural Information Processing Systems, and felt myself very retro for including neural nets the first time I taught data mining in 2006.
-(I dropped them by 2009.)
+I then lived through neural nets virtually disappearing from the proceedings of Neural Information Processing Systems, and felt myself very retro for including neural nets the first time I taught data mining in 2008.
+(I dropped the next year.)
 The recent revival, as "deep learning", is a bit weird for me, especially since none of the public rhetoric has changed.
 The most interesting thing scientifically about the new wave is that it's lead to the discovery of adversarial examples, which I think we still don't understand very well at all.
 The most interesting thing meta-scientifically is how much the new wave of excitement about neural networks seems to be accompanied by forgetting earlier results, techniques, and baselines.

 Reflections in early 2022